 By the end of this tutorial, you should be able to use the techniques you’ve learned to perform basic edits in Final Cut Pro X for your own projects.

-Final Cut Pro X organizes all of its content into Libraries, Events, & Projects.
+Final Cut Pro X organizes all of its content into Libraries, Events, and Projects.
 A Library is the highest level and you will generally only need one of them unless you are working on a lot of unrelated projects.
 Inside Libraries are Events, which can contain media such as video clips, images, songs, and also Projects.
-A Project the container for your video, it stores all of your editing decisions as you produce your video.
+A Project, the container for your video, stores all of your editing decisions as you produce your video.

 The first time you open Final Cut Pro, a Library and Event should automatically be created for you, so you just need to create a Project.